Unregistered trademark: United States

-U.S. Federal law prohibits an unregistered trademark owner gaining any benefit from using the ® with the trademark, which is used for marks registered with the United States Patent and Trademark Office (USPTO).
-Under US trademark law, unregistered trademarks are protected under common law, although they have less protection than registered trademarks.
-In contrast to federal registration, common law trademarks are usually enforceable only within the geographic region or locale where the trademark owner is using it in business.
+U.S. federal law prohibits an unregistered trademark owner gaining any benefit from using the ® with the trademark, which is used for marks registered with the United States Patent and Trademark Office (USPTO).
+In contrast to federal registration, unregistered trademarks are usually enforceable only within the geographic region or locale where the trademark owner is using it in business.
 When an infringement occurs, an unregistered trademark owner may not be able to sue and collect damages or recover attorneys fees, unlike registered trademarks.
-In those jurisdictions with limited protection to unregistered trademark owners, a common law trademark owner's remedies may be limited to injunctive relief (a court order for the defendant to cease and desist the infringement).
+In those jurisdictions with limited protection to unregistered trademark owners, an unregistered trademark owner's remedies may be limited to injunctive relief (a court order for the defendant to cease and desist from the infringement).

-An unregistered trademark may receive protection under the federal "Lanham Act" (15 USC § 1125), which includes prohibition against commercial misrepresentation of source or origins of goods.
+An unregistered trademark may receive protection under the federal Lanham Act, which includes prohibition against commercial misrepresentation of source or origins of goods.
 Unlike other trademark statutory provisions, a claim under the Lanham Act may permit a party to recover attorneys' fees and costs.

 Some U.S. states consider the first business or individual who uses a trademark to be the owner (called the first use rule), and others consider the owner to be whoever files to register the trademark first (called the first to file rule).
 Under the first use rule, an unregistered trademark owner can defeat a later-filed federal or state registered trademark, if the unregistered trademark owner can show first use in commerce the date of the registered trademark.
 Under first to file rules, regardless of use in commerce, the first business or individual who filed for registration of the trademark will take precedence over another party's unregistered use of the trademark, even if their use predates the filing.
 In first-to-file states this sometimes causes a race to file an application because a granted registration may provide protection to the date the trademark owner first filed the trademark application.